 How long will it take to complete?

 The rest of the process should then be led by your chosen design company with them advising on time frames for installation and final completion as well as highlighting other parts of the process, such as your requirement to sign off design elements and material and finish samples and possibly final concept drawings.
-As with cost, there is also no fixed time for bespoke furniture delivery but as a rough guide, a freestanding bespoke piece from point of order would typically be a minimum of 8 weeks, and could by up to double this or maybe even more if they are particularly busy at the point you place your order or if the company is simply in high demand and take orders well in advance.
-Usually most companies will be able to manage several pieces within the same time frame, however if you are renovating a full room or entire home then you should expect the required time to complete to increase accordingly.
+As with cost, there is also no fixed time for bespoke furniture delivery but as a rough guide, a freestanding bespoke piece from point of order would typically be 8 – 12 weeks, and could by up to double this or maybe even more if they are particularly busy at the point you place your order or if the company is simply in high demand and take orders well in advance.
+Usually most companies will be able to manage several pieces within the same time frame, however if you are renovating an entire home then you should expect the required time to complete multiple pieces to increase accordingly.

 I hope that the information within this introductory guide will be of some assistance to you and if you have any further questions then please do feel free to reach out to me directly on the provided contact information, I would be happy to further elaborate on any particular topic within this guide or to offer further assistance where I can.